-CDMWTP New Solids Drying Overflow Basin
+CDMWTP Solids Drying Bed Pump Station

 A new solids overflow basin will be constructed at Solids Drying Bed #4 at CDMWTP to receive overflow water when high solids volumes need to be processed.
-Lake Cachuma can experience long-term elevated turbidity levels, during which sludge overflows can occur, delaying the drying process and eventual removal of solids.
+Lake Cachuma can experience long-term elevated turbidity levels, during which solids overflow can occur, delaying the drying process and eventual removal of solids.
 The District currently lacks sufficient drying capacity for these type of events.
 The drying bed will serve as an all-purpose solids, backwash water, and storm water storage area.
 The new overflow basin will be used, but will not have a pump and sub-drain system.
-Due to higher costs than anticipated, this project has been postponed until the 2025-2030 IIP.
+Due to higher than anticipated costs, this project has been postponed until the 2025-2030 IIP.